chantelwetzel-noaa/XSSS/README.md

 devtools::install_github("XSSS")
 ```

-Note: devtools may give this message: "*WARNING: Rtools is required to build R packages, but is not currently installed.*" However, Rtools is NOT required for installing r4ss via devtools, so ignore the warning.
+Note: devtools may give this message: "*WARNING: Rtools is required to build R packages, but is not currently installed.*" However, Rtools is NOT required for installing xsss via devtools, so ignore the warning.

-Once you have installed the r4ss package, it can be loaded using:
+Once you have installed the xsss package, it can be loaded using:

 ```S
 library(xsss)